 Article 10 of the Act imposes detailed restrictions on the receipt of gifts by legislators (among other state officers and employees), and by their spouses and immediate family members who live with them.
-These restrictions are not aimed at outright bribery (which is addressed by an act described later), but at the appearance of impropriety that could result from the making of a gift in hopes of affecting state actions.
-Violating any part of Article 10 is punishable by a fine of \$1,001 to \$5,000.
+These restrictions are not aimed at outright bribery (which is addressed by an act described later), but at the appearance of impropriety that may result if someone makes a gift in the hope of affecting any state actions.
+49 Violating any part of Article 10 is punishable by a fine of \$1,001 to \$5,000.

-The method that the Act uses to avoid improper gifts is to (1) ban every gift from a "prohibited source" (as defined in the Act) to a legislator or state employee, or to an immediate family member of a legislator or state employee, but (2) make exceptions for gifts that have a low probability of impropriety.
+The method that the Act uses to avoid improper gifts is to (a) ban every gift from a "prohibited source" (as defined in the Act) to a legislator or state employee, or to an immediate family member of a legislator or state employee; but (b) make exceptions for gifts that have a low probability of being for improper purposes.
 Thus whenever a legislator or legislative employee-or a spouse or family member living with such a person-receives any gift from an entity that may be a "prohibited source," it is necessary to consult the definition and exceptions to determine whether it can be kept.
 If a gift violates the Act, the recipient can avoid liability by "promptly" doing one of the following:

-- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.42
+- (1) Returning it to the giver. - (2) Donating it to an "appropriate" charity that is exempt from taxation under subsection 501(c)(3) of the Internal Revenue Code. - (3) Keeping it but donating an amount equal to its value to such a charity.50

 Of course, any such actions should be documented to avoid the risk of legal problems.
-If the recipient chooses method (2) or (3), the Act does not address the propriety of deducting the donation from income for federal tax purposes.
+If the recipient chooses method (2) or (3), the Act does not address whether it is proper to deduct the donation from income for federal tax purposes.
+But since doing so would provide a tax benefit to the donor, such a deduction might be viewed as violating at least the spirit of the Illinois law.

 The Act defines "prohibited source" broadly.
-The definition is quoted in full below, with parts that are important to legislators (referred to as "members" boldfaced for easier comprehension.
-Legislators should especially note item (4).
+The definition is quoted in full below, with parts that are important to legislators (referred to in the law as "members" boldfaced for easier comprehension.
+Legislators should note item (4) in particular.